Tohoku-University-Takizawa-Lab/neoSYCL/README.md

 - If Clang and LLVM are installed to non-standard locations, their paths should be given via the options `-DCLang_DIR=` and `-DLLVM_DIR=` when invoking CMake.

+## Usage

+neoSYCL supports three types of execution:

+- Host: In this mode, the host
+- CPU:
+- VE:

+To facilitate the CPU and VE, neoSYCL provides a compiler wrapper named `nsc++`. `nsc++` extracts the kernel